wp-plugins/custom-content-shortcode/readme.txt

 <br />
 This feature is not yet integrated into the shortcode, but I'm working on it.

-There is an apparently little-known but very powerful plugin called **Query Shortcodes**, that lets you easily create query loops inside a post / page /custom post type.
+There is an apparently little-known but very powerful plugin called **Query Shortcodes**, that lets you easily create query loops inside a post / page / custom post type.
 To make it work with the Custom Content Shortcode, I had to change it a bit to allow shortcodes inside the query loop, as well as pass each post ID.

 To come back to the example of the bicycle shop, the following would display all entries in the **bicycle** post type with the category **freestyle**, according to the layout we created: